On-Campus Resident Meal Plan Requirement

 Meal plan contracts are an academic year commitment; therefore, the student is required to participate in a meal plan for the full academic year.
 Meal plan benefits are granted and billed each semester.
 To comply with state sales tax regulations, meal plans have no residual cash value and unused benefits cannot be refunded.

-Campus Dining provides assistance with medically prescribed dietsm dietary allergies and elective diatery preferences.
-Current meal plan terms and conditions, plan descriptions and pricing can be found at: https://www.fit.edu/dining/meal-plans/
+Campus Dining provides assistance with medically prescribed diets, dietary allergies and elective dietary preferences.
+Current meal plan terms and conditions, plan descriptions and pricing can be found at: www.fit.edu/dining/meal-plans.

 Students living in university housing are required to comply with this policy.